Best CRM for Small Business: What Actually Works

 - Limited to 2 user seats

-Who should use HubSpot:
+Who should use this:

-- Teams that don't need automation immediately
+- Teams that genuinely don't need automation yet

 Zoho CRM: Best Value for the Money